smarthomeNG/smarthome/plugins/simulation/README.md

 Tue;06:05:27;OG.Tobias.Deckenlicht;True;KNX
 ```
 At 00:00 the string "NextDay" is put into one line.
+The value of Trigger
+is the source from where the item was changed during record.
-Day and Trigger
-are ignored for the time being and might be used later.
+Day and Trigger are ignored for the time being and might be used later.

 <strong>State Diagram</strong>